jonas141/frksteenhoff.github.io/README.md

 # frksteenhoff.github.io
-Used for testing different content and webpage material
+Used for testing different ideas, content and webpage material